felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 Note: This process led me to learn about the history of the ballpoint pen, which was a fascinating read.

+Note 2: I stumbled upon [this video about the Bic Cristal from Joe Van Cleave](https://www.youtube.com/watch?v=kuIkTRf8UFc) who, like me, is enamoured with his Bic pens.
+This is what we're aiming for: finding the tools that genuinely make us excited to get to work to use them.

-Note 2: Interestingly, for drawing on human skin, the Paper Mate InkJoy is surprisingly hard to beat.
+Note 3: Interestingly, for drawing on human skin, the Paper Mate InkJoy is surprisingly hard to beat.
 I will not be answering questions.

 ## Have a ruler handy